Man given suspended sentence

-A father of two who assaulted his wife was spared a jail term by the Lautoka High Court.
+A father of two who assaulted his wife has been spared a jail term by the Lautoka High Court.

-The accused was sentenced to twelve months imprisonment suspended for five years by High Court judge Justice Riyaz Hamza.
+The accused has been sentenced to twelve months imprisonment suspended for five years by High Court judge Justice Riyaz Hamza.

 The court heard that on September 6, 2019, the accused and his wife were at home when they had a verbal argument.